 With stock ownership, it's certainly possible to have too much of a good thing.
 Diversity of stock holdings is important, just ask any former employee of Enron.
 When that company filed for bankruptcy, thousands of employees lost nearly all their savings.

-In this publication, we're going to explain why experts feel investors should avoid putting more than 10% of their portfolio's assets into one company's stock.
+In this article, we're going to explain why experts feel investors should avoid putting more than 10% of their portfolio's assets into one company's stock.
 We'll also explain how to go about diversifying a portfolio, as well as providing an example to demonstrate the positive impact holding an assortment of stocks can have on your return on investment.

 When spreading money across a variety of investments to reduce risk, you're practicing diversification.
 If the right groups of investments are chosen, then it's even possible to limit a potential loss without compromising the potential for a gain.